 Sylvester Stallone – Porn star

 Before the film Rocky shot him to stardom Sly got his first acting gig in 1970 X-rated film Party at Kitty and Stud’s.
 At this time Stallone was 24 years old, living in the tough neighbourhood of Hell’s Kitchen, New York City.
-He was working menial jobs and at this stage it was apparently do porn or rob someone.
+He was working menial jobs and at this stage, he was apparently left with a choice to do porn or rob someone.
 He chose the first option playing the lead in the raunchy movie that pocketed him $200.
 We wonder what Adrian made of it all?

 Click the banner to share on Facebook